weavenet/sqser/README.md

 Currently only a single message can be used per SQS Queue.

-See [examples](https://github.com/brettweavnet/sqser/tree/master/examples) for encryption example.
+See [examples](https://github.com/brettweavnet/sqser/tree/master/examples) for encryption examples.

 ## Examples